DucktapeEngine/Ducktape/README.md

 > **Note: The original Ducktape Engine is going under a rewrite with a completely different goal in mind.**

 # Ducktape
-An open source C++ 2D & 3D game Engine that focuses on being fast, and powerful, using OpenGL for rendering.
-As the Engine is currently work in progress, it only supports an ECS.
-Rendering powered by OpenGL, Audio powered by OpenAL, and Physics powered by Bullet3D are yet to be made.
+An open source C++ 3D game Engine that focuses on being fast, and powerful.

 **If you like what you see, consider starring the repo, it helps!**